Seton Hall University Launches Initiative to Empower Early-Stage Entrepreneurs - The Village Green

 Workshop Dates: Saturdays, 8:30 a.m.–1 p.m. — January 31, February 7, 14, 21, 28, and March 7, 2026

-Location: Equal Space ES89 Sharespace & Incubator, 89 Market Street, 4th Floor, Newark, NJ
+Location: Equal Space ES89 Sharespace & Incubator, 89 Market Street, 4th Floor, Newark

 Cost: Participants pay just $25 with a scholarship (valued at $725)

+“This initiative exemplifies our commitment to creating meaningful opportunities for all entrepreneurs, especially those who have been historically overlooked,” said Joyce Strawser, dean of the Stillman School of Business.
+“It’s an innovative, purpose-driven way to apply business education for the greater good, and we are honored to play a leading role.”

-Through collaboration with local partners such as the Greater Newark Enterprises Corporation (a certified Community Development Financial Institution), as well as regional business leaders and Seton Hall faculty and students, participants will gain the training, tools, and mentorship needed to build sustainable businesses and achieve long-term financial stability.
+Through collaboration with ImpactNJ community partners that include Greater Newark Enterprises Corp (GNEC), and other business leaders, as well as Seton Hall faculty and students, participants will gain the training, tools, and mentorship needed to build sustainable businesses and achieve long-term financial stability.

 Click here for more information or to apply for the January 2026 cohort of the ImpactNJ: Urban Ventures Collaborative Entrepreneurship Boot Camp and Mentoring Program.